xiGUAwanOU/tech-note/programming-languages/css/internal__what-are-percentage-values-relative-to.md

-# 100%
+# What are Percentage Values Relative to?
-It is important to know what is the percentage value relative to:
+It is important to know what are the percentage values relative to:

 |Attribute|Relative To|
 |------|------|